Natalia Ladyka-Wojcik, PhD

 Duties: Grading, exam invigilation, office hours, monitoring discussion board

-Semesters: Fall 2021, Winter 2023PSY202 Introduction to Statistics II
+Semesters: Fall 2021, Winter 2023, Fall 2023PSY202 Introduction to Statistics II

 Guest Lecture: Repeated-Measures analysis of variance (ANOVA)